MechaBlasto/PeCoWaCo/README.md

 Fourier transforms in the x and y directions of all vectors are averaged for individual embryos resulting in mean power spectra of individual embryos.
-The example code provided only performs the FFT of the vectors obtianed from PIV but we do not provide the code to do PIV itself.
+The example code provided only performs the FFT of the vectors obtained from PIV but we do not provide the code to do PIV itself.

 [Notebook](https://github.com/kapoorlab/PeCoWaCo/blob/main/examples/Jupyter_Notebooks/OscillationQuantifier_3kymo.ipynb) 1)  In this notebook, the curvature, distance and intensity kymograph output coming from a single channel of WoZ plugin serves as an input.
 Users can choose the start and the end points along the x and y axis of kymograph to exclude certain regions from further computation.
 We calculate the root mean square, space resolved FFT along the time axis and a space averaged FFT plot with interactive bokeh plots.
 All the information is saved as csv files.